Azure/azure-sdk-for-c/sdk/samples/iot/README.md

     ```

     Once the Windows solution opens in Visual Studio:
-    - Navigate on the Solution Explorer panel to the sample project you would like to run.
+    - Navigate on the "Solution Explorer" panel to the sample project you would like to run.
-    - Make it the default startup project (right-click on the sample project, then click on Set as Startup Project).
+    - Make it the default startup project (right-click on the sample project, then click on "Set as Startup Project").
     - Build and run the project (F5 on most installations).

 ## Next Steps and Additional Documentation